LuisAntonio1929/FuseMachines_Capstone_Project/README.md

 \end{equation}
 $$

-Where the skew matrix of a vector is:
+Where the skew matrix of the 3D vector is:

 $$
 \begin{equation}